huaweicloud/terraform-provider-huaweicloud/docs/resources/organizations_account_invite_accepter.md

 ## Import

-The organizations account invite accepter can be imported using the `id`, e.g.
+The Organizations account invite accepter can be imported using the `id`, e.g.

 ```bash
 $ terraform import huaweicloud_organizations_account_invite_accepter.test <id>